Terry Mills (Australian politician): Claim to Opposition Leadership

 On 18 March 2020, Mills claimed to be the Leader of the Opposition, after Territory Alliance became the largest non-government party when Lambley joined the party.
 On 24 March 2020, Mills presented a Shadow Ministry and was referred to as Opposition Leader by Government MLAs, but his claim to Opposition status had not been formalised by the Legislative Assembly.
 Later that day, CLP leader Lia Finocchiaro successfully moved a motion to declare the Opposition Leadership vacant and hold a ballot to determine it.
 With most Labor members abstaining on the ballot, Finocchiaro won the ballot 5 votes to 3, and was confirmed as Opposition Leader.

 Despite Territory Alliance being denied official Opposition status, Mills as Territory Alliance leader took part in the leaders' debate with Finocchiaro and Labor Chief Minister Michael Gunner at the 2020 election.

+This marks the first time anywhere in Australia that a leaders' debate included a third participant.

 At the 2020 election, Mills was pushed into third place on the primary vote and was eliminated.
 However, his preference flowed about 62% to the CLP and 38% to the ALP which was enough to elect Labor's Mark Turner who had led the field on the primary vote.